Panasonic GM1 versus Olympus E-M10

 - More heavily discounted: Has been on the market for longer (launched in October 2013).

-Advantages of the Olympus OM-D E-M10:
+Arguments in favor of the Olympus OM-D E-M10:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.